parodos-dev/parodos-dev.github.io/documentation/latest/gsg/ocp.md

 ---
 layout: documentation
-title: Run Parodos on OpenShift
+title: Run Parodos on OpenShift with OAuth
 ---

 ## How it works